James O'Keefe: Americans United for Change videos

 In response to a third video, in which O'Keefe stated that Clinton was behind an illegal public relations gimmick to punish Trump for not releasing his tax returns, the Clinton campaign denied any wrongdoing.
 Independent campaign finance experts posited the video doesn't support O'Keefe's claims.
 Clinton said she was aware of the activists dressed as Donald Duck, who were following Trump while asking about his tax returns, and said she was amused.

 On October 26, 2016, O'Keefe posted a fourth video on his Project Veritas Action YouTube channel.
 The video alleged that liberal groups supporting Hillary Clinton were illegally taking foreign money.
 The targeted group, Americans United for Change foundation, is a 501(c)4 organization and is allowed to legally accept foreign contributions.
 However, AUC returned the money shortly after the video was released.
 The group's chief stated, "We returned the money because the last thing we want to be associated with is a character like O'Keefe who has been convicted and successfully sued for his illegal tactics and fraudulent activities."

 In 2019, a federal judge dismissed a slander lawsuit involving the Foval videos, ruling that the videos taken of Scott Foval over several months showed that there was not a preconceived story line and that the videos were protected by the First Amendment.

+Democracy Partners is a political consulting firm run by Robert Creamer.
+It and related plaintiffs sued O'Keefe, Project Veritas, and Project Veritas employee Allison Maass over how the footage was obtained.
+They alleged fraud and violations of federal and D.C. wiretapping law.
+In 2022 a jury in the United States District Court for the District of Columbia awarded $120,000 in damages on the fraud claim and the parties agreed to another $10,000 in wiretapping damages.
+In August 2026 the United States Court of Appeals for the District of Columbia Circuit reversed.
+The court said no reasonable jury could find that Maass owed Democracy Partners a fiduciary duty.
+It also said the damages award could not stand because Creamer's businesses lost contracts from the published video, not from Maass's undercover access.